mickelindahl/docker_jenkins/README.md

 Under "Source Code Managment" check "Git".
 Enter git repository url and credentials (credentials need to be a user/password type).

-Under "Build Triggers" check "Build when a change is pushed to GitHub"
+Under "Build Triggers" check "Build when a change is pushed to GitHub".
+OBS if you need to delete the webhook on git to generate a new since you change e.g. the url of the jenins server just uncheck->apply->check->apply

-Under "Build Environment" check "Provide Node & npm bin/folder to PATH and choose your nore installtion
+Under "Build Environment" check "Provide Node & npm bin/folder to PATH and choose your nore installtion.

 ### TAP build status and Clover coverage report with hapijs lab